pal1000/mesa-dist-win/buildscript/readme.md

 ## 2. Setting environment variables and prepare the build

 You must provide Visual Studio major version number in vsver variable.
 For Visual Studio 2015 this is 14, set by default in this script.
-The upcoming Visual Studio 2017 major version number is 15.
+Visual Studio 2017 major version number is 15.
 You need to add the location of the following components to PATH:
 - flex and bison;
 - m4;